winrid/GIX/README.md

 - Values `{like_this}` come from the passed in state.
 Expressions are not supported - only values.
 This keeps things simple and faster.
 - Table rows etc can be used via `<Table:row></Table:row>` notation.
 - `setState()` re-renders the whole component.
-- For more CPU-intensive work you can manipulate components directly by calling `getById()`.
+- For more CPU-intensive work you can manipulate components directly by calling `getById()` instead of `setState()` all the time.
+For example, for a large data table, you probably don't want to re-render the whole table when adding an item.

 ## Installation